Why The Yin-Yang Symbol Suddenly Became A Trending Beacon Of 2020

 When it comes to gems the hidden ones are often stories, not stones.
 Welcome to Demystified, where we look beyond the jewelry box, past our closets, and into the depths of our most cherished possessions to reveal their cross-cultural significance.

 Fashion may be cyclical by nature, but it's also reactive by design.
-In the ongoing search for some kind of meaning amidst tumultuous times, we are seeing shoppers gravitate towards items offering them just that: a lion-like ring that stands for strength or a horseshoe talisman that signifies good luck.
-Now, with a new season upon us, there's a slew of trends cropping up to help soothe the next chapter of looming uncertainty — and according to Chinese-born and New York-based designer, Daisy Wang, the already ubiquitous Yin and Yang symbol make sense for the transitional period ahead.
-Below, Wang takes us through the powerful meaning behind this ancient-Chinese symbol that we're seeing everywhere.
+So as part of the ongoing search for some kind of meaning amidst tumultuous times, it's fitting to see shoppers gravitate towards items offering them just that: a lion-like ring that stands for strength, for example, or a horseshoe talisman that signifies good luck.
+Now, with a new season upon us, there's a slew of trends cropping up to help ease us into 2020's next looming chapter of uncertainty — and according to Chinese-born and New York-based designer Daisy Wang, the already ubiquitous Yin and Yang symbol makes sense for the transitional period ahead.
+Below, Wang takes us through the powerful meaning behind this ancient Chinese symbol that we've been noticing everywhere.

 Advertisement